Ayam Masak Lemak (Malaysian Chicken With Creamy Coconut Milk)

 While I visiting my hometown recently, I decided to make ayam masak lemak, or chicken with creamy coconut milk.
 It is a type of comfort food that my siblings and I enjoyed so much when we were young, and the dish always brings back childhood memories.

 One of the main ingredients in this dish, other than chicken, is coconut milk.
-I should emphasize that I use fresh coconut milk that I grate from the shell.
+I should emphasize that I use fresh coconut milk that I grate myself.
 Fresh coconut milk is so much more creamy and flavorful than the canned variety.
 This dish also contains a lemongrass stalk as well as an ingredient called asam gelugur, both of which add delicious flavors to the sauce.

 Now let's take a look at the recipe.